-- 3 pounds Concord grapes
+- 2 pounds Concord grapes

-- 1 cup granulated sugar
+- 2/3 cup (150 grams; 4 3/4 ounces) granulated sugar

-Continue to simmer for 10-15 minutes more, letting the syrup reduce and thicken.
+- Continue to simmer for 10-15 minutes more, letting the syrup reduce and thicken.
 The jam won't completely firm up until it cools completely, but it will start to coat your spoon/spatula instead of just rolling off in a thin liquidy stream.

-Remove the lemon peels before ladling the jam into clean glass jars.
-Let the jars cool for 15 minutes on the countertop before sticking in the fridge.
+- Ladle the jam into clean canning jars.
+Let the jars cool for at least 15 minutes on the countertop before sticking in the fridge.